Australian magpie: Description

 The adult magpie ranges from 37 to 43 cm in length with a 65–85 cm wingspan, and weighing 220–350 g.
 Its robust wedge-shaped bill is bluish-white bordered with black, with a small hook at the tip.
 The black legs are long and strong.
 The plumage is pure glossy black and white; both sexes of all subspecies have black heads, wings and underparts with white shoulders.
 The tail has a black terminal band.
 The nape is white in the male and light greyish-white in the female.
 Mature magpies have dull red eyes, in contrast to the yellow eyes of currawongs and white eyes of Australian ravens and crows.
 The main difference between the subspecies lies in the "saddle" markings on the back below the nape.
 Black-backed subspecies have a black saddle and white nape.
 White-backed subspecies have a wholly white nape and saddle.
 The male Western Australian subspecies dorsalis is also white-backed, but the equivalent area in the female is scalloped black.

 Juveniles have lighter greys and browns amidst the starker blacks and whites of their plumage; two- or three-year-old birds of both sexes closely resemble and are difficult to distinguish from adult females.
 Immature birds have dark brownish eyes until around two years of age.
 Australian magpies generally live to around 25 years of age, though ages of up to 30 years have been recorded.
-The reported age of first breeding has varied according to area, but the average is between the ages of three and five years.
+The reported age of first breeding has varied according to area, but the average is between three and five years.

 Well-known and easily recognisable, the Australian magpie is unlikely to be confused with any other species.
 The pied butcherbird has a similar build and plumage, but has white underparts unlike the former species' black underparts.
 The magpie-lark is a much smaller and more delicate bird with complex and very different banded black and white plumage.
 Currawong species have predominantly dark plumage and heavier bills.

 Vocalisations

 One of Australia's most highly regarded songbirds, the Australian magpie has a wide variety of calls, many of which are complex.
 Pitch may vary as much as four octaves, and the bird can mimic over 35 species of native and introduced bird species, as well as dogs and horses.
 Magpies have even been noted to mimic human speech when living in close proximity to humans.
 Its complex, musical, warbling call is one of the most familiar Australian bird sounds.
 In Denis Glover's poem "The Magpies", the mature magpie's call is described as quardle oodle ardle wardle doodle, one of the most famous lines in New Zealand poetry, and as waddle giggle gargle paddle poodle, in the children's book Waddle Giggle Gargle by Pamela Allen.
-The bird has been known to mimic environmental sounds as well, including the noises made by emergency vehicles during the New South Wales wildfire state of emergency for Australian bushfire.
+The bird has been known to mimic environmental sounds as well, including the noises made by emergency vehicles during the 2019-20 "Black Summer" bushfire season.